microsoft/pyright/docs/configuration.md

 <a name="reportAssertTypeFailure"></a> **reportAssertTypeFailure** [boolean or string, optional]: Generate or suppress diagnostics for a type mismatch detected by the `typing.assert_type` call.
 The default value for this setting is `"error"`.

+<a name="reportInconsistentOverload"></a> **reportInconsistentOverload** [boolean or string, optional]: Generate or suppress diagnostics for an overloaded function that has overload signatures that are inconsistent with each other or with the implementation.
+The default value for this setting is `"error"`.

+<a name="reportNoOverloadImplementation"></a> **reportNoOverloadImplementation** [boolean or string, optional]: Generate or suppress diagnostics for an overloaded function or method if the implementation is not provided.
+The default value for this setting is `"error"`.

 <a name="reportOptionalSubscript"></a> **reportOptionalSubscript** [boolean or string, optional]: Generate or suppress diagnostics for an attempt to subscript (index) a variable with an Optional type.
 The default value for this setting is `"error"`.

 <a name="reportOptionalMemberAccess"></a> **reportOptionalMemberAccess** [boolean or string, optional]: Generate or suppress diagnostics for an attempt to access a member of a variable with an Optional type.
 The default value for this setting is `"error"`.